Approach to Gender Pay Reporting

 Gender Pay Gap reporting

 In the UK, gender pay gap reporting data looks at the average earnings for all women and all men in all roles in the UK.
-The gender pay gap is not the same as equal pay for men and women doing the same job.
+The gender pay gap is not the same as equal pay for men and women doing the same job, which is known as pay parity.
+The pay gap can exist even when pay parity is achieved due to the gender difference in functions that pay differently and in senior representation.
 There are four requirements for UK gender pay gap reporting:

 Pay gap for men and women